Aeralis/Jets-of-Time-Tracker/CONTRIBUTING.md

 and use with PopTracker.
 The Releases archive (via `got archive`) all non-development-only files into .zip and .tar.gz for download.
 The intention is to direct users to the Releases page.

-It is recommended to create tags (in the form of "v.major.minor.path") along with each release, corresponding to bumping the version in `manifest.json` and the `changelog.txt` file with brief description of updates in this release.
+It is recommended to create tags (in the form of "vmajor.minor.patch", e.g. v2.1.1) along with each release, corresponding to bumping the version in `manifest.json` and the `changelog.txt` file with brief description of updates in this release.